cityofaustin/atd-moped/moped-etl/data-tracker-sync/README.md

 Make a copy of `env_template` and call it `env_file`.
 Fill in the values as follows:
 - HASURA_ secrets: these point to the local Moped Hasura instance
-- KNACK_ secrets: these point to the test Data Tracker app and be found in the `development` section of the 1Password entry called **Knack AMD Data Tracker**.
-They can also be found by navigating to the **API & Code** section within a test copy of Data Tracker app in the Knack Builder.
+- KNACK_ secrets: these point to the test Data Tracker app and be found by navigating
+-  to the **API & Code** section within a test copy of Data Tracker app in the Knack Builder.
 - TEST_KNACK_SIGNAL_RECORD_ID: this is the Knack record ID of a signal in the test Data Tracker app.
 You can find one by going to the `signals` table in the Knack app and copying a unique signal ID from the URL that shows when you edit a row.